grain-lang/grain/stdlib/set.md

 intersect : (Set<a>, Set<a>) -> Set<a>
 ```

-Combines two sets into a single set containing only the values shared between both sets.
+Combines two sets into a single set containing only the elements shared between both sets.

 Parameters: